 Having explained what scouts are looking for, is only a matter of stitching together the info for you to have a clear roadmap to know what you can do to get scouted in soccer:

 How do I make a football scout come and watch me play?

-Football scouts would normally come to game days or training sessions, so what you have to do is find a club where you can play and get game time.
+Football scouts would normally come to game days or training sessions to see how you train with your football team, so what you have to do is find a club where you can play and get game time.
 Only then you will be able to showcase your abilities and show the soccer scouts what you’re all about, always keeping in mind what they’re looking for.

 Where do football scouts look for players?
 It’s a matter of being in the right place at the right time.

 You can also attend open football academy trials where you will have a chance to showcase your talents in front of different scouts.

 The best and fastest way to get scouted in football is to join a specialised academy that looks for clubs for you and brings scouts to see you play.
 This is what we do in Alicante Football Academy with real life success stories.